azcpavel/ArduinoJson/_faqs/the-first-parsing-succeeds-why-do-the-next-ones-fail.md

 }
 ```

-Note that, contrary to a common belief, moving a `StaticJsonBuffer` inside of a loop has no negative impact on performance.
+Note that, contrary to common belief, moving a `StaticJsonBuffer` inside of a loop has no negative impact on performance.

 ### Cause 2: reuse of JSON input

-In order to make the JSON parsing without any allocation or duplication, ArduinoJson modifies the string in place: it inserts null terminators and unescapes special characters.
+This second case only concerns the "zero-copy" mode.

-If you provide a writeable input, like a `char[]` or a `char*`, it will modify this input in place.
+This mode is selected when the input is writable (`char[]` or a `char*`).
-If you provide a read only input, like a `const char*` or a `String`, it will have to make a copy of it in order to be allowed to modify it.
+In this mode, ArduinoJson modifies the input string in place: it inserts null terminators and unescapes special characters.

-That's why it's highly recommended to used a writeable input: you get a huge performance boost and memory usage is greatly reduced :+1:
+If you call `parseObject()` twice with the same input buffer, the first will work, but the second will fail because the input buffer doesn't contain a valid JSON document anymore.

-Now, this behavior leads to unexpected result if you try to reuse the modified string, for instance:
+Here is a program that has this problem:

 ```c++
 char json[256];